Interwar France: 1920s

 Poincaré used German reparations to maintain the franc at a tenth of its prewar value and to pay for the reconstruction of the devastated areas.
 Since Germany refused to pay nearly as much as Paris demanded, Poincaré reluctantly sent the French army to occupy the Ruhr industrial area (1922) to force a showdown.
 The British strongly objected, arguing that it "would only impair German recovery, topple the German government, [and] lead to internal anarchy and Bolshevism, without achieving the financial goals of the French."

 The Germans practiced passive resistance by flooding the economy with paper money that damaged both the German and French economies.
 The standoff was solved by American dollars in the Dawes Plan.
 New York banks lent money to Germany for reparations to France, which then used the same dollars to repay the Americans.
 Throughout the early postwar period, Poincaré's political base was the conservative nationalist parliament elected in 1920.
 However, at the next election (1924), a coalition of Radical Socialists and Socialists called the "Cartel des gauches" ("Cartel of the Lefts") won a majority, and Herriot of the Radical Socialist Party became prime minister.
-He was disillusioned by the imperialist thrust of the Versailles Treat, and sought a stable international peace in rapprochement with the Soviet Union to block the rising German revanchist movement, especially after Hitler's rise in January 1933.
+He was disillusioned by the imperialist thrust of the Versailles Treaty, and sought a stable international peace in rapprochement with the Soviet Union to block the rising German revanchist movement, especially after Hitler's rise in January 1933.